python-can-define-radio/python-course/classroom_activities/ex_1_shell.md

 ## Make another directory.
 Put two files in it with the names and contents of your choice.

+## 6g
+## You can view the structure of your files and directories like this:
+tree
+## Notice how the output changes depending on your current working directory:
+cd ..
+tree
+cd ..
+tree

 ## 7
 ## Here's how you append to a file.
 When might that be useful?
 echo "This is a new bit of text" >> a.txt